HelloWorldLTY/scLLMExplorer/README.md

 Please refer the notebook under the **tutorial** folder for running the codes of cell-type annotation task and deconvolution task, also the evaluation.

+# Datasets

+For the demo datasets, please use this [link](https://drive.google.com/drive/folders/1s9XjcSiPC-FYV3VeHrEa7SeZetrthQVV) to download.

 # Copyright

 If you have questions, please contact Tianyu Liu or Zhiyuan Cao.